Letter from the Chair

 Throughout Columbia’s history, scholars such as anthropologist Franz Boas, his graduate student Zora Neale Hurston, and decades later, political scientist Charles Hamilton, among others, contributed to the development of African American and African Diaspora studies.
 The founding of the Institute for Research in African-American Studies in 1993 was a major step toward strengthening the University’s visibility both in Harlem and in the field of African American Studies.
 The appointment of Manning Marable, inaugural director of IRAAS, firmly established Columbia as a leader in the study of Black political thought and socially engaged scholarship.
 IRAAS’s explicit focus on the Black experience in Harlem and other parts of New York gave, and continues to give, Columbia’s African American studies its distinctive urban vision.

-In other words, we are uniquely positioned to pursue a research program on the cutting edge of scholarly and policy debates.
+We are uniquely positioned to pursue a research program on the cutting edge of scholarly and policy debates.
 Our proximity to and longstanding relationship with Harlem provide a wealth of opportunities for students and faculty to pursue these interests in partnership with neighboring institutions.
-This is an exciting time of growth and opportunity for our department, and we are excited to build upon our legacy while extending our intellectual and pedagogical mission into the future.
+Over the next several years, thanks to a grant from the Andrew W. Mellon Foundation, we are embarking on an agenda to highlight and sustain the centrality of the arts in African American and African Diaspora Studies and its broader intellectual community.
+Look for programs with the Artist-in-Residence and our Black Arts Dialogues, and courses with our International Scholar-In-Residence and Postdoctoral Fellow emphasizing music, creative writing, and visual arts.
+This is an exciting time of growth and opportunity for our department, and we are thrilled to build upon our legacy while extending our intellectual and pedagogical mission into the future.

-Chair, African American and African Diaspora Studies Department
+Chair, Department of African American & African Diaspora Studies